hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Right-click on the saved script, select **Properties**.
 Click on **Unblock** at the bottom, then click on **OK**.
 1. Right-click on the saved script, select **Run as administrator** and follow the prompts.

 To connect to the VPN: Click on the wireless/network icon in your system tray, select the new VPN entry, and click **Connect**.
-Once successfully connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
+Once connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

 If you get an error when trying to connect, see [Troubleshooting](#troubleshooting).